DylanDijk/Simon-Skene-Mixed-Models-Tutorial/_book/02-mod_box_R.md

 ## Examples

-In this section we look at recreating the examples given in section 6 of the second paper.
+In this section we look at recreating the examples given in section 6 of paper II.

 ### Cardiac enzyme

 This example is covered in Section 6.1 of the second  paper^[@skene_analysis_2010_II].
-Section 6.1 of the paper applies the modified Box correction twice to this dataset, once with the original versiona and after including artificial dropouts to the dataset.
+Section 6.1 of the paper applies the modified Box correction twice to this dataset, once with the original version and after including artificial dropouts to the dataset.

 Importing the dataset from GitHub repository, and converting a selection of variables to factors.